Uber – Lobby Experience

 An animated sketch of how a digitally projected activation could enmesh and engage visitors.

-After much sketching and animating different experiential concepts, the architectural designers decided we should cover the lobby space with LED powered tubes.
+Our architectural designers decided we should cover the lobby space with LED powered tubes.
 The tubes allowed for text and image content to flow freely through the space in varying fidelities.

 Though the LED tubes were rigid, we wanted the content within to behave like a fluid.
 Content would come in from one end of the lobby to the other – beginning as loose particles that then coalesce.
 This composition created a compelling effect that translated well for both abstract moving patterns and video footage.